Starting the home mortgage pre-approval process can be confusing at times to many buyers.

 It does not necessarily preclude you from getting pre-approved but they will seek to understand the reasons for them.

 (3) Your assets.
-The mortgage loan officer will look at your bank and investment statements to confirm that you have enough “cash-to-close”.
+The mortgage loan officer will look at your bank and investment statements to confirm that you have enough assets for the “cash-to-close” requirement.

 This cash-to-close is the amount you will need to bring to the closing table to cover both your down payment and closing costs.